jecki/DHParser/documentation_src/manuals/05_testing.rst

 A1: "Text in two lines"

 This time, because it is a string comparison, the test code must stand within quotation marks.
-We mark the match test with an asterix "*" in order to receive output for the CST in the report, too.
+We mark the match test with an asterisk "*" in order to receive output for the CST in the report, too.
 This will be helpful for engineering the AST-transformations that we need for the normalization.
 The AST-test shows what kind of result, we expect in the